Order isomorphisms of sup-stable function spaces: continuous, Lipschitz, c-convex, and beyond

 First, on convex functions, our focus meets that of the research program set by S.\ Artstein-Avidan and V.\ Milman on the characterization of some operations on subsets of convex functions.
 In their seminal paper \cite{ArtsteinAvidan2009}, they have shown that, for $\G$ the space of convex lower semicontinuous functions over $\R^d$, the only possible anti-involutions are compositions of the Fenchel transform with affine transformations.
 This result was further extended to Banach spaces by \cite{Iusem2015}, followed by \cite{Cheng2021} who characterized for which Banach spaces the Fenchel transform is an anti-involution.
+Using techniques specific to the convex case, a further generalization to convex subsets of locally convex Hausdorff spaces was obtained in \cite[Theorem 2.13]{leung2023}, which contains our \Cref{thm:isophi_convex}.
 We refer to \cite{Iusem2015,ArtsteinAvidan2023} for a list of other developments on $s$-concave functions or convex bodies.
 Underlying all of these works on convex functions is a fundamental result of affine geometry that, in dimensions larger than 2, transformations preserving straight lines are affine.
 The notable difference of our approach is that we consider spaces beyond convex functions on vector spaces, so in general we do not have linear structures.

 Second, we tackle spaces of (lower semi) continuous functions.
 This is related to developing analogues of the Banach-Stone theorem for order preserving bijections, as for instance done for the set of continuous functions $C(\X,\R)$ on a compact set $\X$ in \cite{Kaplansky1948,Sanchez2008} or in the max-plus literature \cite[Chapter 2]{KM}.
 The isomorphisms of the set $C(\X,\R)$ and its subsets have indeed a long history based on many viewpoints, as nicely recalled in \cite[p2]{Leung2016}.
 Some interpretations can be more insightful, for instance, seeing $C(\X,\R)$ as a vector lattice, Kaplansky’s Theorem gives the famed Gelfand-Kolmogorov theorem which focuses on $C(\X,\R)$ as an algebra.
 Here we switch instead the focus to the sup-closure of $C(\X,\R)$, namely the space of lower semicontinuous functions.
 The isomorphisms of the latter have received less interest so far, and we highlight the role of the indicator functions.